Introduction to PostgreSQL Transaction

 - Durability

-2. Atomicity is consists of operations that we have performed on the database that is fully completed or not completed.
-If the transactions are failed in the middle, then the transaction is rollback up to the last save point.
+2. Atomicity consists of operations we have performed on the database that is fully completed or not completed.
+If the transactions fail in the middle, the Transaction is rollback up to the last save point.

-3. Consistency properties in PostgreSQL define as the database was properly changed its state of transactions up to the last transactions savepoint.
+3. Consistency properties in PostgreSQL define as the database properly changing its state of transactions up to the last transactions savepoint.
 At the time of working on transactions, consistency of transactions is more important.

-4. Isolation in PostgreSQL is defined as enable the transaction operations to complete and operate independently.
-Also, the running transaction which was active on the server is transparent to each other.
+4. In PostgreSQL, isolation is defined as the ability to enable transaction operations to complete and operate independently.
+Also, the running Transaction active on the server is transparent to each other.

-6. Transaction in PostgreSQL defines as the propagation of one or more changes which was we have performed on the database.
+6. Transaction in PostgreSQL defines the propagation of one or more changes we have performed on the database.

-7. PostgreSQL database transaction is also defined as insert record on table, delete rows from a table, or updating the rows.
+7. We define a PostgreSQL database transaction as an operation that involves inserting records into a table, deleting rows from a table, or updating rows.

-8. A transaction can be single updation, insertion, or deletion, or it can be multiple updation, deletion or insertion statements.
+8. A transaction can be single updation, insertion, or deletion, or multiple updation, deletion, or insertion statements.

 10. We can club the number of queries in a single set, and after creating a set, we can execute it one by one in single transactions.

-11. The transaction is very important and useful in every database; it is also the PostgreSQL database’s fundamental concept.
+11. The Transaction is very important and useful in every database and is the PostgreSQL database’s fundamental concept.

 12. Begin, commit, rollback, and savepoint are the transaction control commands we have used in PostgreSQL.

-14. Commit command is used to save the transaction, which was we have executed on the database.
-We have to use the commit keyword to save the transaction in PostgreSQL.
+14. Commit command is used to save the Transaction we executed on the database.
+We have to use the commit keyword to save the Transaction in PostgreSQL.

-15. We can also use the end transaction to commit the transaction which was executed on the database server.
+15. We can also use the end transaction command to commit the Transaction executed on the database server.

-19. Creating and dropping operations was automatically committed to the database, so there is no need to commit the transaction every time.
+19. The system automatically commits creating and dropping operations to the database, eliminating the need to commit the Transaction every time.

-20. After successfully committing the transaction, we cannot rollback the same.
-To roll back the transaction, we need to set the auto commit off on the database.
+20. We cannot roll back the same after successfully committing the Transaction.
+To roll back the Transaction, we need to set the auto commit off on the database.

 21. In PostgreSQL default setting of the autocommit command is ON.
 The below example shows that the default setting of the autocommit command is as follows.